Traditionally Modern Food

 Jump to Recipe Jump to Video Print Recipe

-Hubby starts early for work, and having a three year old I always have coconut Podi / curry leaves Podi in pantry.
-If I pack with dollop of sesame oil and rice, Podi makes a tasty lunch box special.
-Podi rice tastes better if consumed after 2-3 hours as the flavour infuses well with the rice.
+Hubby starts early for work and having a three-year-old I always have coconut Podi / Curry leaves Podi in the pantry.
+If I pack with a dollop of sesame oil and rice, Podi makes a tasty lunch box special.
+Podi rice tastes better if consumed after 2-3 hours as the flavor infuses well with the rice.

 Last year when my parents visited I told Amma to prepare some Podi after two days.
 And I didn’t have enough curry leaves and fresh coconut handy.
 Amma said without those she can prepare one more Podi with the ingredients I have in one.

-She prepared Dhaniya podi, after seeing her sautéing all the ingredients I told it looks similar to curry Podi ( one used for brinjal rice/ capsicum rice/ plaintain Podi Curry).
+She prepared Dhaniya podi, after seeing her sautéing all the ingredients I told her it looks similar to curry Podi ( one used for brinjal rice/ capsicum rice/ plantain Podi Curry).
 She told Urad dal is present along with the other ingredients used for curry powder.
-Amount of dhaniya used gives aromatic coriander flavor to the Podi.
+The amount of dhaniya used gives aromatic coriander flavor to the Podi.

 Dhaniya Podi stays good for months.
-I usually keep a very small quantity in pantry and store the rest in a freezer safe zip lock bags.
-Freshness of the Dhaniya Podi is maintained this way.
-If stored properly Podi will stay good for months but after few months the aroma goes off.
+I usually keep a very small quantity in the pantry and store the rest in a freezer-safe zip lock bag.
+The freshness of the Dhaniya Podi is maintained this way.
+If stored properly Podi will stay good for months but after a few months the aroma goes off.
 This is Tamil Brahmin no garlic version Podi. dhaniya Thogayal is yet another tasty recipe prepared with coriander seeds

 Podi recipe collection